 Arcsaber 11 is a nice all-rounder racket, quenches almost every type of player.
 Isometric head and evenly distributed weight balance make this friendlier for a doubles game.
 However, few drawbacks like low-quality strings and a higher price tag push it a little offset from being a great seller.

 If you are looking for a racket for recreational doubles game or practice sessions, and you don’t worry about the little extra price tag, this one will definitely satisfy you through accurate drop shots and defensive placements.

 So, before buying a perfect badminton racket for doubles, remember this review.

 Take your time, analyze your play style and expertise in the first place.
 All the rackets reviewed here are some of the world’s best rackets that are loved by many.
-But do not select it randomly and worry about the specifications that are not meant for you.
+But do not select them randomly and worry about the specifications that are not meant for you.

 Always think about your needs, and check the racket’s compatibility with you.
 Either a light head or heavy head, it all depends on your preference.
 So spend time on some research about the rackets to find the best one on the first buy.
-Although all these are some of the top badminton rackets for doubles, but it’s on you if you want your own research or not.
+Although all these are some of the top badminton rackets for doubles, it’s on you if you want your own research or not.